google/WebFundamentals/src/content/en/tools/workbox/guides/using-plugins.md

 book_path: /web/tools/workbox/_book.yaml
 description: A guide to using plugins with Workbox.

-{# wf_updated_on: 2019-04-03 #}
+{# wf_updated_on: 2019-07-01 #}
 {# wf_published_on: 2017-12-17 #}
 {# wf_blink_components: n/a #}

 # Using Plugins {: .page-title }

-In a number of situations it’s beneficial being able to manipulate a request and response as it’s being fetched and cached as it allows you to add additional behaviors to your service worker without writing substantial boilerplate code.
+In a number of situations, it’s beneficial being able to manipulate a request and response as it’s being fetched and cached as it allows you to add additional behaviors to your service worker without writing substantial boilerplate code.